Que Faire : 15 Incontournables Essentiels Paris 2026

 Afternoon

-Do one neighborhood block, one market or food stop, and one scenic walk or viewpoint.
+Visit one neighborhood, one market or food stop, and one scenic walk or viewpoint.

-Best for: arrival day, rainy day swaps, or anyone who hates rigid travel days.
+Best for: Arrival day, rainy-day swaps, or travelers who dislike rigid schedules.

 Morning